hatchjaw/jacktrip-teensy/README.md

 or [Teensy's](https://www.pjrc.com/teensy/loader_linux.html).
 Both... shouldn't be a problem.

-PlatformIO is configured to upload by default:
+[platformio.ini](platformio.ini) is configured to upload by default, not just build:

 ```ini
 [env]